Getting from Negombo to Dambulla by bus is actually quite easy (and cheap) but it does take a while.

 Winston beach hotel.
-A nice hotel, you can use the (very clean) pool of the hotel next door if you drink something whilst enjoying the sun & swimming pool.
+A nice hotel at the beach, you can use the (very clean) pool of the hotel next door if you drink something there whilst enjoying the sun & swimming pool.

 Lak View Family Resort.
 Yes, Lak.. the lake was not in sight, but the owner is very friendly and helpful.
 He even picked us up at the bus station 🙂